-Ewan Millar, CFA

-Senior Investment Director
+Ewan Millar CFA Senior Investment Director, Head of AIM

-Ewan leads the Alternative Investment Market (AIM) Portfolio Service and is a member of Brooks Macdonald's UK Equity Investment Committee alongside Hector.
+Ewan leads the AIM Portfolio Service and is a member of Brooks Macdonald's UK Equity Investment Committee alongside Hector.
 Ewan manages the UK equity portfolio of the SVS Cornelian Risk Managed Fund range and contributes to asset allocation and other investment decisions.